up

 Transportation Policy, Planning, and Project Development

-This program formulates transportation and related environmental policy and provides leadership in developing a capital improvements program that achieves policy goals.
+This program formulates transportation and related environmental policy and provides leadership in developing a Capital Improvements Program that achieves policy goals.
 In addition, this program provides coordination with regional entities to ensure compliance with environmental requirements and reviews developer plans to ensure that transportation infrastructure constructed by the private sector...

 Read More